Ashfak-Hossain/Templates-for-Competitive-Programming/README.md

 ### C++ Build

-To actually include this `debug.h` file you will have to compile your code with the `LOCAL` flag as follows: `g++ -DLOCAL <your-normal-compile-flags> a.cpp`.
-To do this just edit your build system and add `-DLOCAL` tag among the other tags.
+To actually include this `debug.h` file you will have to compile your code with the `BERLIN` flag as follows: `g++ -DBERLIN <your-normal-compile-flags> a.cpp`.
+To do this just edit your build system and add `-DBERLIN` tag among the other tags.

 # Competitive-Programming-Template